top of page

 Hence while using mobile apps and HRV to study someone’s stress it makes sense to focus primarily on two things: daily or weekly trends and stress difference between two closely spaced events, i.e. before a relaxation exercise and immediately after.

-How do I use the BreathNow HRV/stress monitor graph?
+How do I use the BreathNow HRV/stress monitor graph (iPhone only)?

 IMPORTANT: Please note that for consistent stress measurement results you need to take stress readings first thing in the morning: right after waking up, while seated on your bed.

 In recent years, biofeedback techniques have emerged as a promising approach to help individuals regulate physiological functions.
-One such technique is HRV biofeedback, which involves monitoring HRV and using the information to influence the autonomic nervous system.
-While using a biofeedback technique a user will observe a real time HRV indicator and adjust their breathing to maximize the HRV output.
+One such technique is HRV biofeedback, which involves monitoring HRV and using this information to influence the autonomic nervous system.
+A user observes a real time HRV indicator and adjusts their breathing to maximize the HRV output.

-BreathNow includes the Biofeedback breathing exercises which provides enhanced calming results and helps to lower anxiety and blood pressure even further.
+BreathNow includes the Enhanced Lower BP & Pulse Breathing which provides enhanced calming results and helps to lower anxiety and blood pressure even further.
 Apply your finger to the phone's camera, perform the breathing exercise and try to maximize the length of the green HRV bar.
-Longer HRV bar corresponds to a more relaxed state.
+A longer HRV bar corresponds to a more relaxed state.

 Why do you recommend using Reminders in BreathNow?

-Like any lifestyle changing activity, calming activities in BreathNow produce positive effects if repeated regularly.
+Like any lifestyle changing actions, BreathNow activities produce positive effects if repeated regularly.
 We recommend performing most of the activities several times per day and make them a habit.
 Reminders are one of the most efficient ways to make it happen.
 Judging by the feedback of our users, they highly value this feature of the app.

 Why have you introduced breathing exercises on Apple Watch?